-Prospective parents look to surrogacy as their last option to having a biological child.
-These people tend to spend thousands and thousands of dollars going through IVF and fertility treatments before realizing that their last option to have a biological child is through surrogacy.
+Prospective parents look at surrogacy as their last option to having a biological child.
+These people tend to spend thousands and thousands of dollars going through IVF and fertility treatments, before realizing that their last option to have a biological child is through surrogacy.
 This move, from infertility to surrogacy, is a really big step.

-At that point, discover that they will need a surrogate mother to carry your baby and become parents can be an extremely emotional choice.
+At that point, discovering that they will need a surrogate mother to carry their baby and become parents can be an extremely emotional choice.
 Why?
-Because a surrogacy process can give them the parenthood experience they have been dreaming about, however it won’t allow them the pregnancy experience they may have wanted.
+Because a surrogacy process can give them the parenthood experience they have been dreaming about, however, it won’t allow them the pregnancy experience they may have wanted.

 People who are childless or have problems getting/staying pregnant are often looked down upon.
 For them, surrogacy is the way for them to break the shame and stigma that comes from not having children.

 This form of assisted reproduction means prospective parents can finally realize their dreams of having a complete family.
 It’s a gift that a selfless woman gives to some intended parents who, otherwise, are unable to have their own child or children.

 - A totally exhaustive psychological and medical screening process